Rocket Ismail: Football

 Ismail first came to prominence as a receiver for the University of Notre Dame.
 The Fighting Irish won the College Football National Championship in 1988, placed second in 1989 by winning the 1990 Orange Bowl against Colorado, and again went to the 1991 Orange Bowl, losing to Colorado 10–9.
 In that game, he returned a punt 91 yards for a touchdown that would have won the game for Notre Dame and stopped Colorado from winning a share of the National Championship; however, the play was called back on a clipping penalty sealing the Irish defeat.
 After the 1990 season, Ismail finished second in the voting for the Heisman Trophy as the top college football player, losing to Brigham Young University quarterback Ty Detmer.

 During the 1989 regular season game against Michigan, Ismail returned two kickoffs for touchdowns.
 He was featured on the cover of Sports Illustrated twice, and received numerous awards, including All-American status.

 The projected first overall selection in the 1991 NFL draft, Ismail decided at the last minute to sign a record contract with the Toronto Argonauts of the Canadian Football League starting during their 1991 season.
 As a result, he was chosen by the Los Angeles Raiders with the 100th overall pick in the draft.

 Track and field

-Ismail was also a track star at the University of Notre Dame, where he ran the 100 meters in 10.2 seconds.
-He also competed in the 55 meters, with a personal best of 6.07 seconds.
-At the 1991 NCAA Division I Indoor Track and Field Championships, he finished 2nd in the 55-meter sprint.
+Ismail was also a track star at the University of Notre Dame, where he ran the 100 meters in 10.34 seconds.
+He also competed in the 55 meters, owning a personal best of 6.07 seconds.
+At the time, this was the tenth fastest performance in world history and the fastest time in 1991.
+He finished 2nd in the 55-meter dash at the 1991 NCAA Division I Indoor Track and Field Championships and received All American honors.